nameko/nameko-grpc/README.md

 ## Implementation Notes

-GRPC requests and responses are implemented as HTTP2 requests and responses, so nameko-grpc relies heavily on the [hyper-h2](https://python-hyper.org/projects/h2/en/stable/) library.
+GRPC is built on HTTP2, so nameko-grpc relies heavily on the [hyper-h2](https://python-hyper.org/projects/h2/en/stable/) library.
 H2 is a finite state-machine implementation of the HTTP2 protocol, and its documentation is very good.
 The code in nameko-grpc is much more understandable when you're familiar with h2.

 Much of the heavy-lifting in nameko-grpc is done by either the server or client subclasses of `ConnectionManager`.
 A `ConnectionManager` handles a single HTTP2 connection, and implements the handlers for each HTTP2 event on that connection (e.g. `request_received` or `stream_ended`).
 See:

-* nameko_grpc/client.py::ClientConnectionManager
+* `nameko_grpc/client.py::ClientConnectionManager`
-* nameko_grpc/entrypoint.py::ServerConnectionManager
+* `nameko_grpc/entrypoint.py::ServerConnectionManager`
-* nameko_grpc/connection.py::ConnectionManager
+* `nameko_grpc/connection.py::ConnectionManager`

 The next most significant module is `nameko_grpc/streams.py`.
-This module contains the `SendStream` and `ReceiveStream` classes, which represent an HTTP2 stream that is being sent or received, respectively. `ReceiveStream`s receive data as bytes from a `ConnectionManager`, and parses them into a stream of GRPC messages. `SendStream`s do the opposite, encoding GRPC messages into bytes that can be sent across an HTTP2 connection.
+This module contains the `SendStream` and `ReceiveStream` classes, which represent an HTTP2 stream that is being sent or received, respectively.
+A `ReceiveStream` receives data as bytes from a `ConnectionManager`, and parses them into a stream of GRPC messages.
+A `SendStream` does the opposite, encoding GRPC messages into bytes that can be sent across an HTTP2 connection.

-The GRPC Entrypoint is a normal Nameko entrypoint that executes a service method when an appropriate request is made.
+The `@grpc` Entrypoint is a normal Nameko entrypoint that executes a service method when an appropriate request is made.
 The entrypoint deals with a `ReceiveStream` object encapulating the request, and a `SendStream` object that accepts the response.
 The streams are managed by a shared `GrpcServer`, which accepts incoming connections and wraps each in a `ServerConnectionManager`.

 The standalone Client is a small wrapper around a `ClientConnectionManager`.
 The Client simply creates a socket connection and then hands it to the connection manager.
 When a method is invoked on the client, the connection manager initates an appropriate request.
 The headers for that request describe the method being invoked, encodings, message types etc. This logic is all encapulated into the `Method` class.